LeJane/stmp/README.md

 **Optional**, the request action id, from `0x00000000` to `0xFFFFFFFF`, this is use for application to distinguish the request resource.

+Some actions is reserved:

+- `0x00`: CheckVersion, this is use for check the protocol version.

 #### STATUS